To report an emergency, call 911.

 - All of our staff are internationally certified and professionally licensed firefighters.
 We respond to fires in a progressive fashion that is both fiscally responsible and allows us access to more resources than we can provide on our own.
 Two fire engines are on-duty at all times and respond effectively to smaller fires.
 In the case of residential fires, we call-back our off-duty personnel and typically request one or two additional engines from neighboring cities through mutual aid agreements.
 On even larger fires we utilize even more mutual aid from departments in Clay and Cass counties.
 When local resources are overwhelmed, emergency responders from across the state and the country can be deployed through statewide and interstate mutual aid agreements.

 - We believe the best way to provide for the safety of our residents is to prevent emergency incidents from occurring.
-We operate several programs that target identified risks in our community.
-We inspect all rental housing and properties annually, work to place smoke and carbon monoxide detectors in at-risk properties, and provide youth education in fire safety.
+We operate several programs that target identified risks in our community including inspecting all rental housing and properties annually and providing youth education in fire safety.

 - We have a legal mandate to investigate all fires that occur in Moorhead.
 Several of our personnel are trained investigators and we partner with law enforcement and the State Fire Marshal Division on more complex investigations.